List of Outlaw Star characters: Gene Starwind

-While on the Galactic Leyline, however, Gene comes to terms with his feelings with Melfina, realizing after she is transported away just how much Melfina means to him.
-Gene reflects on his regret on never (in his opinion) knowing anything about Melfina, together with his realization, now that she is gone, that he needs her.
-Circumstances lead to Gene and Melfina ending up in cyberspace, where Gene reveals to Melfina his love for her when she offers to grant him whatever his heart desires.
-Gene tells Melfina that there is nothing that the Leyline can give him; all he really wants is for her to come back with him.
-Realising that he loves her, Melfina cries at Gene's words, prompting him to ask Melfina what she wishes for.
-Smiling, Melfina tells Gene that she wants to remain herself and to be with him forever.
-Smiling back, Gene tells Melfina that that is what he wants as well, and the two share a long and passionate kiss before leaving the Leyline together.
+Upon finally arriving at the Galactic Leyline, Gene comes to terms with his feelings with Melfina after she is forcibly removed to the center of the Leyline by its central computer.
+After being fatally wounded in a confrontation with Lord Hazanko, the Leyline transports his body to cyberspace so he can recover.
+There, he is reunited with Melfina who offers to grant him whatever his heart desires.
+Gene replies that there is nothing that the Leyline can give him and that all he really wants is for her to come back with him.
+When he asks Melfina what she wishes, she joyfully tells him that she too wants to return with him and be by his side forever.
+Subsequently, the two share a long and passionate kiss before preparing to leave the Leyline.